NatMyronenko/SpringBotMeditations/README.md

 # SpringDemoBot
-Its a test variant of Telegram Spring Bot.
+It is a test variant of Telegram Spring Bot.